 About Lennart Kraft

-I’ve been a doctoral student of economics at the Graduate School of Economics, Finance and Marketing of Goethe University in Frankfurt am Main since 2016.
-During my doctoral studies, I always try to cross scientific borders and collaborate with people outside of economics and business administration such as information systems, business ethics or nutrition and health sciences.
+I’ve been a doctoral student in quantitative economics at the Graduate School of Economics, Finance and Marketing of Goethe University in Frankfurt am Main (Germany) since 2016.
+During my doctoral studies, I always try to cross scientific borders.
+I collaborate with people outside of economics and business administration such as information systems, business ethics, nutrition, and health sciences.
 Moreover, I highly value collaborating with partners outside of academia to solve problems with data and statistical models and to contribute to our society efficiently.